© Tom Spencer

 They did like us, I’m sure of it, but we knew that wouldn’t be enough.
 There were murmurs of this account being put out to tender.
 Mags didn’t say as much (of course!), but she allowed us to think it.
 We knew other agencies also would have been taking them out for lunch.
 Waving their lobsters about.

 A formal tender never favoured an agency of our size.
 The big boys would just come in and stomp all over us.
 Spend more on the pitch than our entire payroll.
 Not that we let on to clients quite how small we were, of course.
 Jim and I, we spoke sometimes as if we were captains of a much larger ship, with crew members they just happened to never see.
 Always too busy working below deck, you see, sweating away to deliver the very best content.
-We didn’t invite clients to the office, our rooms above a massage parlour.
+Never did we invite clients to the office, our rooms above a massage parlour.
 With a toilet flush that didn’t always flush, and not a gherkin in sight.

-Despite all of these challenges and lack of ‘scale’, we had a plan – a business proposal no less.
+Despite these challenges and lack of ‘scale’, we had a plan – a business proposal no less.
 It rested all nice and laminated on Jim’s lap, waiting to be brought out at just the right moment, after lots of alcohol.
 And talk of divorce.

-Jim had worked on the proposal flat-out for weeks.
+Jim had worked on the proposal flat out for weeks.
 It was to change everything we did for their business, apparently.
 Future-proof the company, increase its reach, business development, all that good stuff.
 Not that I really knew much about it; I was involved in such matters less and less these days.

 Our starters arrived.
 Squid covered with tiny bits of olive and almonds and paprika.
 A mackerel fillet scorched black and covered with pickles and capers and blobs of yoghurt.
-Scallops served with Serrano ham, salad and some vinegar dressing.
+Scallops served with Serrano ham, salad and vinegar dressing.
 Already Trixie seemed to be eating less than the rest of us.
 There was a strangeness to her, like she was disoriented.

-She was looking good though, despite everything.
+She was looking good, though, despite everything.
 Beautiful, even.
 Her hair had acquired this fringe that hung down thickly over her forehead, like a thatched roof.
 Like it was providing protection, the thickness, its thereness, somehow compensating for the obvious frailty in her face.
 She wore a tight blue dress that showed off what seemed like a fuller figure.
 More womanly I thought, or maybe I just noticed it more.
 Either way, I told myself not to drink too much.

 “Trixie, I very much like your hair.”